 When we see a pitcher winning awards, winning World Series and making millions and millions of dollars, we equate that to success.
-But inside, Chris Carpenter was struggling and he allowed the lifestyle of a big league player to consume him.
+But inside, Carpenter was struggling and he allowed the lifestyle of a big-league player to consume him.

 Carpenter says he would wake up each morning with guilt and shame, wondering why he acted a certain way or why he said something he shouldn’t have to someone.
 He was broken.

-“In the back of my mind, I was like, I got other things to do,” said Carpenter.
+After being asked to go to this tournament for a few years, Carpenter finally said yes.
+“In the back of my mind, I was like, ‘I got other things to do,'” Carpenter said.
 “But for some reason, this year, I said yes.”

 Fifteen minutes later, Carpenter says a cab showed up.
 It was a man, his wife and in the backseat was their dog.

 “I rode home with a dog in the backseat.
 They asked me how I got out here.
-I said I don’t know.
+I said, ‘I don’t know.’
 They brought me back, dropped me off at the place I was at the night before.
 I packed my bag and went to the airport.”

 Carpenter says that night is the moment he dedicated himself back to the Lord, and he’s now convinced there is a Creator who loves him more than he could ever imagine.

 “Anybody that doubts that there is a God, I know I can’t,” Carpenter says.
 “I want to love like He loves me.
 And how He took care of me and how He saved me.
 He is everything to me, is what He is.”